laravel/docs/front-end.md

 <a name="introduction"></a>
 ## Introduction

 While Laravel does not dictate which JavaScript or CSS pre-processors you use, it does provide a basic starting point using [Bootstrap](https://getbootstrap.com/), [React](https://reactjs.org/), and / or [Vue](https://vuejs.org/) that will be helpful for many applications.
-By default, Laravel uses [NPM](https://www.npmjs.org) to install both of these frontend packages.
+By default, Laravel uses [NPM](https://www.npmjs.org) to install both of these front-end packages.

 The Bootstrap and Vue scaffolding provided by Laravel is located in the `laravel/ui` Composer package, which may be installed using Composer:

     composer require laravel/ui --dev

-Once the `laravel/ui` package has been installed, you may install the frontend scaffolding using the `ui` Artisan command:
+Once the `laravel/ui` package has been installed, you may install the front-end scaffolding using the `ui` Artisan command:

     // Generate basic scaffolding...
     php artisan ui bootstrap